 An orangutan fighting a bulldozer to protect its home

-A new, comprehensive study published in the journal Cell Biology, pulled from data collected by 38 different research organizations.
+A comprehensive study, pooled data collected by 38 different research organizations.
 When Maria Voigt, the study's lead co-author and a researcher from the Max Planck Institute for Evolutionary Anthropology and the German Center for Integrative Biodiversity Research, crunched the numbers, she found just under 150,000 Borneo orangutans were lost between 1999 and 2015—roughly half the population.

 Greed seems to have no boundaries.
 There is no ethical way to create palm oil in an area that requires the habitat of orangutans to be destroyed like this.
 Companies can put out all the symbols, greenwashing and claims they want - it is simply not possible.